lubianat/quali_phd/manuscript.md

 #### SPARQL queries

-Besides the Wikidata Dumps, Wikidata provides an SPARQL endpoint with a Graphical User Interface (<https://query.wikidata.org/>).
+Besides the Wikidata Dumps, Wikidata provides a SPARQL endpoint with a Graphical User Interface (<https://query.wikidata.org/>).
 Updated data was immediately accessible via this endpoint, enabling integrative queries integrated with other database statements.

 ### Results